johnwcowan/pdp8x/arch.md

 ## Skip instructions

-If OP is 0x7 and the 0x0800 bit of IW is 1 but the 0x0001 bit of IW is 0, then S is set depending on various bits of IW, AC, and L.
+If OP is 0x7 and the 0x8 bit of EOP is 1 but the 0x0000_0001 bit of IW is 0, then S is set depending on various bits of IW, AC, and L.
 The bits of IW are examined in the order given below.